thom4parisot/thom4.net/source/_posts/2016/facebook.md

 2. a pair of days of guilt and fear — *how is it going to turn out*?;
 3. a lighthearted sentiment of relief and freedom — *extra free time and no unintended actions to subdue myself to, yay*!

 Small precision though: I generally do not feel a need to talk to plenty of people to feel alive.
-I also enjoy being and doing stuff on my own.
-Social interactions are therefore rather on purpose, not by despair.
+I also enjoy being and doing stuff on my own, as well as solitude.
+Social interactions are therefore rather on purpose and bring me a lot of joy.

 I think over the year 2015, I ended up: